Nevada Registered Agent Service™

 Fictitious Business Name/DBA in Nevada

 DBA application filing is only required if you operate a corporation or LLC under a name other than the name that was filed with either the articles of incorporation, or articles of organization.
 It is generally not necessary for you to create a DBA for a corporation or limited liability company (LLC).
 However, there are some instances in which you might want to depending on certain factors.
 Specifically, an LLC is a popular business type offering the liability protections of a corporation without the formalities typically required of corporations.
+A DBA only changes the name of your business.
+It changes nothing else.

 It is required by Nevada Revised Statutes (NRS 602.010) that every person doing business in the state of Nevada under an assumed or fictitious name that is different from the legal name of each person who owns an interest in the business must file with the County Clerk of each county in which the business is being conducted a certificate containing the information required by the above Nevada Revised Statute.
+Registering a fictitious business name in Nevada does not prevent others from using the same name.
+However, it is still recommended that you pick a unique name.
+Nevada fictitious firm names must meet the state requirements.
+You will search the specific county clerk’s office where you intend to do business primarily.

 To create an LLC or corporation, you must file articles of organization with the appropriate state agency, usually the Secretary of State's office.
 In contrast to a DBA, it is a formal entity with its own separate legal existence.
 Its articles of organization must state the company's legal name, which cannot be too similar to any other existing entities in the state.
 This type of business structure does not need a fictitious name as long as it's conducted under its legal name.

-"DBA" stands for "doing business as," which signifies that an entity is operating under a fictitious or assumed name.
 An individual operating a sole proprietorship must file DBA paperwork if he is not using his own legal name as the company's name.
 An LLC or corporation does not generally need this, but you may want or need one if you want to do work under a name different from the company's legal name.

 In order to conduct business in Nevada under a name that is different from your own, you must file a form with the county clerk.
 This is known either as a “fictitious firm name” or “DBA” (Doing Business As).
 For example, if your legal name is John Doe, and you want to open Joe's Hardware as a sole proprietor, you need to register “Joe's Hardware” as a DBA before you open your business.
 This will enable you to get a business license and also to open a business bank account.
 A corporation or LLC may also need to file a DBA in order to conduct business in Nevada under a name different from the official name on the incorporation or organization filing.
-For example, if Joe's Widgets, Inc. wishes to open a business called Gadget World , they need to register “Gadget World” as a DBA.
+For example, if Joe's Widgets, Inc. wishes to open a business called Gadget World, they need to register “Gadget World” as a DBA.
 Most banks require a Nevada DBA registration and a certified copy of the Nevada DBA before opening a business bank account.
 In most Nevada counties, the application form for a DBA is only one page long, costs $20 to file, and does not expire for 5 years.

 If you want to conduct business under any variant of its legal name, you will need to obtain a DBA.
 Here are some reasons why you might want to: